Unquoted object identifiers:

 If you put double quotes around an identifier (e.g. “My identifier with blanks and punctuation.”), the following rules apply:

-The identifier can contain and even start with any ASCII character from the blank character (32) to the tilde (126).
+The identifier can contain and can even start with any ASCII character from the blank character (32) to the tilde (126).

 To use the double quote character inside a quoted identifier, use two quotes.
 For example: